 Many government careers are open to History majors, including positions as Foreign Service officers in the State Department, intelligence analysts in the federal government, FBI agents, defense and prosecuting attorneys, judges, and Congressional aides.

 Many WIU History graduates have pursued careers in secondary school teaching, teaching History and related subjects at middle schools and high schools all over the nation.
-The Department's History -- Teacher Certification degree is specifically designed to prepare students to successfully pass the state's required Certification Exams and obtain teaching positions in secondary schools.
+The Department's History -- Teacher Licensure degree is specifically designed to prepare students to successfully pass the state's required teaching exams (including the EdTPA) and obtain teaching positions in secondary schools.

-Additional print resources for those teaching history are available in the History Department Advisor's office (436 Morgan); a list is included on the History Department's Teacher Education page.
+Additional print resources for those who are teaching history are available in the History Department Advisor's office (436 Morgan); a list is included on the History Department's Teacher Education page.

 History alums have also found success in a variety of careers directly related to their History major in various kinds of public history, where they work to make history interesting and accessible to the general public.
 Some examples of such careers are archivists, research librarians, museum directors and curators, historic preservationists with state and local governments, book conservators, genealogical consultants, auction house specialists, resort consultants, tour guides, and National Park rangers.
 Cliff Haka, for example, a WIU History alum (1971) is Director of Libraries at Michigan State University; Henry Crawford, a 1983 WIU History alum, is Curator of the Texas Tech University Museum.

 In addition, every Department in the federal government, as well as the Peace Corps and each branch of the military, employs historians.
 Also, many major corporations and labor unions (including, for example, Coca-Cola, John Deere, Anheiser Busch, and the AFL-CIO) employ historians, including in their corporate museums.